 The Naked Tour Guide Prague tours – morning, noon & night

-Lee and I both want a personal Marcus when we travel to filter everything through.
-He has a relaxed way of making complicated history understandable, a quick laugh, and a wry sense of humour just below the surface that pokes regularly through.
-We actually went on all 3 of his tours, the early morning from 8am to 10am, the general historical tour fro 11am to 2pm as well as the evening castle tour from 7pm to 9pm.
+Marcus has a relaxed way of making complicated history understandable, a quick laugh, and a wry sense of humour just below the surface that pokes regularly through.
+Lee and I went on all 3 tours, the early morning from 8am to 10am, the general historical tour fro 11am to 2pm as well as the evening castle tour from 7pm to 9pm.

 The morning one was very special as the streets were still quiet and my previous experiences of Prague have always been of streets heaving with tourists and people shuffling in a crowd across the Charles Bridge.
 So to have the bridge almost to ourselves was special.
 I say almost as there were 3 parties of recently married Chinese couples, dressed in their wedding suits and billowing white dresses having professional photos taken with Prague Castle as a backdrop.
 Quite surreal.